JorisPaarde/Hubris/README.md

 Back button press after playing a card made it possible to play infinite cards.
 Added a check for the gamestep to be '2' to prevent this.
 Restarting the game resulted in an ever increasing list of hand cards.
 Deleting them when restarting a game.
 Restarting a game resulted in no enemies shown.
 Deleting the old ones in the database fixed this.
-Possibility to have 2 open games resulted in errors
+Possibility to have 2 open games resulted in errors. created try except logic to complete the oldest game.
+Player having completed games resulted in MultipleObjectsReturned.
+Added check in all views to get the game that is not finished.

 # technologies used: